 Also, foods and drinks that are acidic in nature can make a teeth grinder’s situation worse.
 This is because the acid erodes away the hard protective enamel covering leaving the core of dentine exposed and vulnerable to decay.

 At The Perfect Smile Studios, we will analyse your teeth to assess for teeth grinding problems.
 We look at all the possible indicators for this situation.
-Once we have derived some conclusions and diagnosis as to the extent of the problem, we then look at what your exact cosmetic requirements are.
-This provides invaluable information as to what treatments will be cosmetic as well as protective.
+Once we have derived some conclusions and diagnosis as to the extent of the problem, we then look at what your exact requirements are.

-Dr. Doshi often integrates many protective features into his cosmetic smile makeover and cosmetic dentistry treatment plans.
+Dr. Doshi often integrates many protective features into his smile makeover and treatment plans.
 This can include protective new bites being established, protective material bonded onto weakened surfaces, protective crowns on very weak and heavily filled teeth and protective night teeth guards.